Professor Henrik Mouritsen

 I was born and educated in Denmark, where I completed my PhD on Pompeii.
 I came to Britain in 1991 to do postdoctoral research at Cambridge and UCL, and after a period of teaching at the University Leicester, I was appointed to a lectureship at King’s in 1999.
-In 2008 I became Professor of Roman History and since January 2010 I have been the Head of the Classics Department.
-2005-8 I held a Leverhulme Major Research Fellowship.
+Since 2008 I have been Professor of Roman History and between 2009 and 2013 I was Head of the Department of Classics.
+2005-8 I held a Leverhulme Major Research Fellowship, and 2013-17 I led a AHRC funded research project aimed at producing a digital prosopography of the Roman republic.

 - Latin epigraphy